SPHEREx Ultracool Dwarf spectrophotometric Atlas (SUDA): Atmospheric and Fundamental Parameters of Ultracool Dwarfs: Data and Sample

-SPHEREx provides the continuous 0.75--5.0~$\mu$m spectroscopy needed to study ultracool dwarfs within one homogeneous survey.
-The spectra used in this work were retrieved from the NASA/IPAC Infrared Science Archive (IRSA), and this wavelength coverage includes the near and mid infrared regimes where ultracool stars and brown dwarfs emit most of their bolometric flux, especially the critical $3$--$5~\mu$m region.
+SPHEREx provides continuous 0.75--5.0~$\mu$m spectrophotometry suitable for studying ultracool dwarfs within one homogeneous survey.
+The SPHEREx spectrophotometric data used in this work were extracted from the NASA/IPAC Infrared Science Archive (IRSA) SPHEREx Quick Release Spectral Images using the IRSA SPHEREx Spectrophotometry Tool\footnote{\url{https://irsa.ipac.caltech.edu/applications/spherex/tool-spectrophotometry}} in November 2025.
 Observations are obtained with the Wide Field Linear Variable Filter (LVF) Imaging Spectrograph.

-SPHEREx provides spectra with an angular resolution of $6.15^{\prime\prime}$, corresponding to its photometric spatial resolution.
-This enables systematic studies of isolated ultracool stars and brown dwarfs across the sky, while motivating careful treatment of unresolved multiples and crowded regions (Appendix~\ref{appendix:sample_qc_cal}).
+The Spectrophotometry Tool applies The Tractor forced-photometry framework to the spectral images at supplied target positions: it centers the position-dependent SPHEREx point-spread function (PSF) at the submitted target position and fits the flux amplitude, while the source centroid is not re-fitted or optimized from the SPHEREx image during the fit.
+Consequently, reliable propagated astrometry is important for high-proper-motion ultracool dwarfs.
+SPHEREx has an angular resolution of $6.15^{\prime\prime}$, corresponding to its photometric spatial resolution; this enables systematic studies of isolated sources while motivating careful treatment of unresolved multiples and crowded regions (Appendix~\ref{appendix:sample_qc_cal}).

-IRSA began weekly releases of SPHEREx spectral image data in July 2025 as Quick Release 1 (QR1).
+IRSA began weekly releases of SPHEREx spectral-image data in July 2025 as Quick Release 1 (QR1).
 In October 2025, IRSA initiated Quick Release 2 (QR2), which reprocessed the full archive with improved calibration and data quality.
-All spectra used in this work are drawn from QR2.
+All SPHEREx spectrophotometric measurements used in this work were extracted from QR2 images.